Optimize Workforce Planning using Linear Programming with Python

 Constraint 1: The Supply must meet the demand

-If you need 31 workers on Monday, you need to secure at least 31 workers for Monday.
+If you need 31 workers on Monday, you must secure at least 31 for Monday.

 Constraint 2: Minimum working time by worker